 With this eyelash glue, there’s no need for an added liner.
 A glue and liner in one, this felt-tip pen glides on the lid smoothly.
 Simply apply the liner to the base of your lash line and press the band of your falsies right on top.
 It’s also free of latex, sulfates, and parabens.

 Best for Individual Lashes: Ardell LashTite Lash Adhesive Dark for Individual Lashes

-Best for Professionals: Forabeli Pro Care Lash Extension Glue
+Best for Professionals: Forabeli Elite Eyelash Extension Glue

 Best Natural: True Glue Original All Natural Lash Adhesive

 According to our Diversity Pledge, 15% of products in our newly-published market roundups will feature Black-owned and/or Black-founded brands.
-At the time of publishing, we were not able to find any eyelash glues from a Black-owned and/or Black-founded business.
+At the time of publishing, we were not able to find enough eyelash glues from a Black-owned and/or Black-founded business to meet this percentage.
 If you know of one we should consider, please email us at firstname.lastname@example.org and we will evaluate the product ASAP.